ADiTY0102/mowgli-community-hub/README.md

 ## Project Overview

-MOWGLIANS aims to simplify and streamline the process of pet adoption and donation.
+MOWGLIONS aims to simplify and streamline the process of pet adoption and donation.
 It provides users an engaging interface to view pets available for adoption or donation, raise funds, and share their experiences via a gallery.
 Admins manage users, validate adoption and donation requests, and oversee fundraising activities.

 ## Features